SMLR Investor News: If You Have Suffered Losses in Semler Scientific, Inc. (NASDAQ: SMLR), You Are Encouraged to Contact The Rosen Law Firm About Your Rights

 WHAT IS THIS ABOUT: After trading hours on February 28, 2025, Semler Scientific filed with the SEC its 2024 annual report on Form 10-K. The annual report disclosed that on February 11, 2025, Semler Scientific “began initial settlement discussions with DOJ [(the United States Department of Justice)], but ceased initial discussions on that date.
 Accordingly, there is a risk that DOJ will file a complaint or complaint in intervention in a civil False Claims Act lawsuit seeking damages.
 [Semler Scientific] does not believe the amount of loss can be reasonably estimated.”

-On this news, Semler Scientific stock fell over 9% on the next trading day.
+On this news, Semler Scientific’s stock fell over 9% on the next trading day.

 WHY ROSEN LAW: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Many of these firms do not actually litigate securities class actions.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm achieved the largest ever securities class action settlement against a Chinese Company at the time.
 At the time Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs’ Bar.
 Many of the firm’s attorneys have been recognized by Lawdragon and Super Lawyers.